CHRISTOPHER FRAGA (Anthropology)

 - To graduate with a minor in Latin American and Latino Studies, a student must maintain a minimum grade of "B" in the program, and a "C" average in any other course work.

 - Students are required to spend a minimum of one semester abroad in a program approved by both the Latin American and Latino Studies Program and the Off-Campus Study Office.
-The experience of living and studying abroad in any Latin American Spanish-speaking country is strongly encouraged by Latin American studies faculty.
+The experience of living and studying abroad in any Latin American Spanish-speaking country is strongly encouraged by Latin American and Latino Studies faculty.
 By extending learning beyond the traditional classroom, students have distinctive opportunities for enriching intellectual experiences and unique opportunities for personal growth.
 Students are welcome to choose from a selection of approved programs available in other locations throughout Latin America.

 - Students may apply two courses from work taken abroad in Latin America to their Latin American and Latino Studies academic program.